LukePappa/Ourism/synthesis.md

-Everything present at the instant of the Big Bang finds itself within a world-branch wherein it becomes conscious of direct, transcendent reality.
+Everything present at the instant of the Big Bang finds itself within a world-branch wherein it attains everlasting awareness of direct, transcendent reality.